ChronoSheets/ChronoSheets-CSharp-Client/docs/ClientsApi.md

 <a name="clientscreateclient"></a>
 # **ClientsCreateClient**
-> CsApiApiResponseInt32 ClientsCreateClient (CsApiInsertClientRequest request, string xChronosheetsAuth)
+> CSApiResponseInt32 ClientsCreateClient (CSInsertClientRequest request, string xChronosheetsAuth)

 Create a client